caiorss/Emacs-Elisp-Programming/README.md

 ![](images/colortheme_menu.png)

-Copy and paste the code below to the scratch buffer and enter M-x eval-buffers.
+Copy and paste the code below to the scratch buffer and enter <kbd>M-x eval-buffer</kbd>.
 This code can also be put in ~/emacs.d/init.el, in the config file.

 ```elisp
 (defun eval-string (str) (eval (read str)))